-Rental income from operating leases is recognized over the terms of the related leases.
+Rental income from operating leases is recognized over the terms of the related leases as the rent becomes due.
 Recoveries from tenants for operating expenses are recognized as revenues in the period the corresponding costs are incurred.
+Rental payments received in advance are deferred until earned.
+All leases between the Foundation and the tenants of the property are operating leases.
+Tenant rent charges for the current month are generally due on the first of the month.